LeeviLindgren/cookiecutter-R-triton/{{cookiecutter.project_name}}/README.md

 - `data` data related to the experiments.
 Should contain the raw data and possible derivates of the raw data. (note that if data is large, it might make sense to store it, e.g., in remote disk.)
-- `experiments` contains the script(s) for to run the actual experiments
+- `experiments` contains the script(s) to run the actual experiments.
 - `out` logs from the sbatch jobs go here
 - `R` source/utility code the experiments use is stored here
 - `results` results from the experiments.